caktus/rapidsms-appointments/docs/overview.rst

 just prior to the appointment.

-Data Model/Terminology
+Defining Appointments
 ------------------------------------

 Below is a description of the terminology used in this project and a high level overview of the underlying data model.
+There are two primary models that you need to manage in the admin for defining your set of appointments: :ref:`Timeline` and :ref:`Milestone`.
+The other models are noted here but are primarily managed through the application workflow.

+.. _Timeline:

 Timeline
 ____________________________________